awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ## Testing Your Gateway Connection to the Internet<a name="MaintenanceTestGatewayConnectivity-common"></a>

-You can use your gateway's local console to test your Internet connection\.
+You can use your gateway's local console to test your internet connection\.
 This test can be useful when you are troubleshooting network issues with your gateway\.

-**To test your gateway's connection to the Internet**
+**To test your gateway's connection to the internet**

 1. Log in to your gateway's local console\.
-   + VMware ESXi—for more information, see [Accessing the Gateway Local Console with VMware ESXi](accessing-local-console.md#MaintenanceConsoleWindowVMware-common)\.
+   + VMware ESXi – for more information, see [Accessing the Gateway Local Console with VMware ESXi](accessing-local-console.md#MaintenanceConsoleWindowVMware-common)\.
-   + Microsoft Hyper\-V—for more information, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
+   + Microsoft Hyper\-V – for more information, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
+   + KVM – for more information, see [Accessing the Gateway Local Console with Linux KVM](accessing-local-console.md#MaintenanceConsoleWindowKVM-common)\.

 1. On the **AWS Storage Gateway Configuration** main menu, type option **3** to begin testing network connectivity\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/LocalConsoleLogin.png)

    The console displays the available regions\.

 1. Select the region you want to test\.
 For example, us\-east\-2\.
-For supported AWS Regions and a list of AWS service endpoints you can use with Storage Gateway, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#sg_region) in the *AWS General Reference*\.
+For supported AWS Regions and a list of AWS service endpoints you can use with Storage Gateway, see [AWS Storage Gateway Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/sg.html) in the *AWS General Reference*\.

    Each endpoint in the selected region displays either a PASSED or FAILED message, as shown following\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/manage-on-premises-common.html)